M4ximumPizza/Praetroian/README.md

 of ways.
 You can download [Clang](https://clang.llvm.org) or [GCC](https://gcc.gnu.org/) to compile the project.

-⚠️ I will refractor this code sometime before March, so instead of one file, its going to be multiple. ⚠️

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE.txt) file for details.